Hemapriyaranganathan/DAA_Module_19/EX 1A Reverse a string.md

 # EX 1A Reverse a String
 ## DATE:
 ## AIM:
-To write a program to create a recursive function to reverse a string.
+To Write a Program to Create a recursive function to reverse a string

 ## Algorithm
 1.Take input string s.